rigelrozanski/AVL_Tree/README.md

 ### Package Functions

-This basic implementation of an AVL tree allows add, update, and remove values.
+This basic implementation of an AVL Tree allows add, update, and remove values.
 Demonstration usage of the library can be seen within the testing files (notably tree\_test.go).
-The exposed functions for the AVL tree (listed within types.go) are as follows:
+The exposed functions for the AVL Tree (listed within types.go) are as follows:

   - GetHash() (hash []byte, err error)
     - Returns the [Merkle][2] hash bytes for trunk node of the tree